TheresaLui/SelfHelpContent_v2/articles/microsoft.network.loadbalancer/lb-configuration-alerts.md

 # Azure Load Balancer Alerts

 ## **Recommended Steps**

-* Alerts are only supported on Standard Load Balancer.
-To enable alerts for your load balancer, follow [instructions](https://docs.microsoft.com/azure/load-balancer/quickstart-load-balancer-standard-public-portal?tabs=option-1-create-load-balancer-standard) to create a Standard SKU Load Balancer.
+* Alerts are supported only on Standard Load Balancer.
+To enable alerts for your load balancer, follow these [instructions](https://docs.microsoft.com/azure/load-balancer/quickstart-load-balancer-standard-public-portal?tabs=option-1-create-load-balancer-standard) to create a Standard SKU Load Balancer.
 * Learn more about [how to configure alerts](https://docs.microsoft.com/azure/load-balancer/load-balancer-standard-diagnostics#configure-alerts-for-multi-dimensional-metrics) for [multi-dimensional metrics](https://docs.microsoft.com/azure/load-balancer/load-balancer-standard-diagnostics#multi-dimensional-metrics)